Table of Contents

 Specs

-For the last few years it has been running between $80 and $95 and although discontinued by Antares, it still is available new from various vendors at the time of this writing (beginning of 2020).
-It consists of 2 identically-shaped convex lenses inside of the metal encasing, held in place by two threaded rings which screw into the inside of the casing.
+For the last few years at the original time of posting (beginning of 2020) it has been running between $80 and $95 and although discontinued by Antares, it still is available new from various vendors at the time of this writing.
+It consists of 2 identically-shaped convex lenses inside of the metal casing, held in place by two threaded rings which screw into the inside of the casing.

 Strengths and Weaknesses